Shannon Moore: Return to WWE (2006–2008)

+Prince of Punk (2006–2007)

 On March 17, 2006, WWE released an interview with Moore talking about his imminent return to the company.
 In July 2006, Moore began appearing as part of WWE's ECW brand, making his first appearances in vignettes calling himself "The Reject".
 His in-ring debut was a loss to CM Punk on September 12, a week before Punk had confronted Moore and called him a "poser" before slapping him.
 After one more loss to Punk, Moore made only sporadic appearances throughout the rest of 2006 and early 2007, losing each time.

-On the February 16, 2007 episode of SmackDown!
+On the February 16, 2007, episode of SmackDown!
 Moore suddenly switched brands, appearing in an in-ring brawl with other SmackDown! cruiserweights, which was a prelude to a Cruiserweight Open at No Way Out.
 Moore was eliminated from the Cruiserweight Open by the defending WWE Cruiserweight Champion Gregory Helms.
 Moore then established himself as a fan favorite by teaming with Scotty 2 Hotty and Jimmy Wang Yang to defeat Helms, Chavo Guerrero Jr., and Daivari in a six-man tag team match.

 Following a hiatus from television, Moore returned on the June 15 episode of SmackDown!, competing in a fatal four-way number one contender match for the Cruiserweight Championship, which was won by Wang Yang and also involved Daivari and Jamie Noble.
 The following week, Moore teamed with Wang Yang in a losing effort against Guerrero and Noble.
 Moore competed in the 20-man battle royal for the World Heavyweight Championship in July, but was the third person to be eliminated.
 He also competed in the "Cruiserweight Open" at The Great American Bash along with Noble, Funaki, Wang Yang, and Guerrero.
 The match was inadvertently won by Hornswoggle.
 He also faced Noble and Guerrero, in losing efforts.
 Moore began feuding with Noble, appearing in several backstage vignettes together, where he mocked Noble for his obsession with Hornswoggle.
 Moore defeated Noble on the September 14 episode of SmackDown!, by pretending that Hornswoggle was at ringside, distracting Noble and allowing Moore to pin him for the victory.
 In a rematch two weeks later, Noble pinned Moore.